triton-inference-server/hugectr_backend/README.md

 * GCC version 7.4.0

 ### Installing HugeCTR Inference Server from NGC Containers
 All NVIDIA Merlin components are available as open-source projects.
 However, a more convenient way to make use of these components is by using Merlin NGC containers.
 Containers allow you to package your software application, libraries, dependencies, and runtime compilers in a self-contained environment.
-When installing hugectr backend from NGC containers, the application environment remains both portable, consistent, reproducible, and agnostic to the underlying host system software configuration.
+When installing HugeCTR backend from NGC containers, the application environment remains both portable, consistent, reproducible, and agnostic to the underlying host system software configuration.

-Hugectr backend docker images are available in the NVIDIA container repository on https://ngc.nvidia.com/catalog/containers/nvidia:hugectr.
+HugeCTR backend docker images are available in the NVIDIA container repository on https://ngc.nvidia.com/catalog/containers/nvidia:hugectr.

 You can pull and launch the container by running the following command: